-Jonathan Friedman, Director of Free Expression and Education Programs at PEN America; 2019-20 Center Fellow
+Director of Free Expression and Education Programs at PEN America, 2019-2020 Center Fellow

-Emerson Sykes, Staff Attorney at the ACLU Speech, Privacy, and Technology Project; 2019-20 Center Fellow
+Staff Attorney at the ACLU Speech, Privacy and Technology Project; 2019-2020 Center Fellow

 - Article in The 74 by Asher Lehrer-Small: “The ACLU’S Fight Against Classroom Censorship, State By State“